Our Campus

 Gurganus Hall

 Gurganus Hall is a secondary performance space, often used for smaller, student-directed productions.
-The traveling children's theatre troupe practices in this space, which is also used as a set construction and props workspace.
+It also serves as the practice space for the YU Traveling Children's Theatre troupe as well as the set construction and props workspace.
 Gurganus Hall honors Howard and Dorette Gurganus for their commitment and service to York College.
-The building originally was home to the East Hill church of Christ and was repurposed after the church built a new building east of campus in 1974.
+The building originally was home to the East Hill Church of Christ and was repurposed after the church built a new building east of campus in 1974.

 Explore Theatre